One of the living legends in the seiyuu industry. The original cool prince, fan service specialist, talented musician and friendly Hikaru Midorikawa.

 Zero Phoenix (2000 – 2002)

-Although this turned out to be a short lived project, Zero Phoenix were still riding on E.M.U‘s nationwide fame and held several shows while only releasing one album titled “Kirameki“.
+Although this turned out to be a short-lived project, Zero Phoenix was still riding on E.M.U‘s nationwide fame and held several shows while only releasing one album titled “Kirameki“.

 HE★VENS (2013 -)

 2013 was the year when HE★VENS, seiyuu unit originally consisted of Hikaru Midorikawa, Daisuke Ono and Yonaga Tsubasa officially debuted.
 The unit recently suffered changes adding 4 more members but as a leader, things didn’t change that much for Midorikawa.